canonical/charmed-5g/docs/tutorials/mastering.md

 ### Networks

-The following IP networks will be used to connect and isolate the network functions.
+The following IP networks will be used to connect and isolate the network functions:

 | Name | Subnet | Gateway IP |
 | ---- | ------ | ---------- |